San Antonio River Walk: Impact

 The River Walk has inspired similar projects in other cities, such as the Little Sugar Creek Greenway in Charlotte, North Carolina, the Cherry Creek Greenway in Denver, Colorado, the Bricktown Canal in Oklahoma City, Oklahoma, and the Santa Lucía Riverwalk in Monterrey, Mexico.

 In film

 In 1972, the River Walk is featured in The Getaway in a scene with Steve McQueen and Al Lettieri.

 The 1984 film Cloak & Dagger includes an extended chase scene along the River Walk.

 In 1997, the so-called Selena Bridge on the River Walk between Navarro and North St. Mary's streets provides a romantic setting for a scene in Selena, the biopic starring Jennifer Lopez in the title role as the late Tejano singer.

+In the 2000 film Miss Congeniality, portions of the River Walk are seen in the beauty pageant scenes.